-Core Training has been introduced.
-This has formalised the training for a number of topics that are essential for all employees to undertake.
+Core Training formalises the training for a number of topics that are essential for all employees to undertake.
 Topics within this include Equalities, Health and Safety and Information Security.

-DABVJB has enhanced the focus for online training through the e-learn platform provided via West Dunbartonshire Council These online training resources can be accessed by employees from either their place of work or from their computer at home.
+DABVJB has enhanced the focus for online training through the i-learn platform provided via West Dunbartonshire Council.
+These online training resources can be accessed by employees from either their place of work or from their computer at home.
 The resource is available 24/7 which means that training is available at a time and place that suits employees with no need for an application or approval.

-The Equalities champion has also attended and participated in a number of events including some organised by The Scottish Government, The Equalities and Human Rights Commission and Close the Gap
+The Equalities champion has also attended and participated in a number of events including some organised by The Scottish Government, The Equalities and Human Rights Commission, Close the Gap and a joint event between the Electoral Commission and the Scottish Refugee Council.